parflow-resources/parflow-python-container/README.md

 ./bin/start_dev_container.sh -i {IMAGE_NAME} -m {/PATH/TO/MOUNT} -c {CONTAINER_NAME}
 ```

-This repo does not currently have a script to start a dev container for windows, but if you want to write one the important components are the volume mounted with the -v tag, and setting the container to use a utf-8 encoding so python can play nice (-e LANG=en_US.utf8).
+This repo does not currently have a script to start a dev container for windows, but if you want to write one the important components are the volume mounted with the -v tag, and setting the container to use a utf-8 encoding so python can play nice and actually do file i/o (-e LANG=en_US.utf8).